kmjones1979/ansible-lemp/README.md

 #### Create a vars.yml with your Ansible deployment variables

+Specify your environment specific variables.
 It is reccomended to make complex passwords and not use the examples below.

 ```
 # ./vars.yml

+# ansible variables
+ansible_user: "linux_username"

 # database variables
 root_db_password:  "password"